 "Someone?"
 Matthew tilted his head to the side confused for just a second because then it hit him, he realized what I meant.
 His eyes grew wide at my words and he let out a sound, a half cry, half moan.

 "You were drunk."
 I kept on going, "You didn't know it was me.
 I tried to tell you the ambulance was on its way.
 You just, laughed.
 I couldn't stay.
 I had to go."
-I tried to keep the tears out of my voice but I couldn't keep the tears out of his eyes and I couldn't help it, I placed my hand on his shoulder, my fingers curling into the curve near his neck, trying to offer some comfort and taking some for myself as well.
+I tried to keep the tears out of my voice but I couldn't keep the tears out of his eyes, I placed my hand on his shoulder, my fingers curling into the curve near his neck, trying to offer some comfort and taking some for myself as well.

 "I'm sorry," He shook his head at me, "I know it sounds worthless but I'm so sorry."